-Reproductive periods for most brachyuran crabs can be estimated by gonadal development and by the ratio of ovigerous females throughout the year (Pillay & Nair, 1971; Murai et al., 1987; Mouton, Mouton, & Felder, 1995; Rodríguez et al., 1997; Chacur and Negreiros-Fransozo, 2001; Flores et al., 2002; Negreiros-Fransozo et al., 2002; Colpo and Negreiros-Fransozo, 2003).
-The size at sexual maturity, based on external morphological features, can sometimes be misestimated when the curves for immature and mature specimens overlap (Somerton, 1980a, b).
-In some species, morphological sexual maturity does not coincide with physiological sexual maturity (Conan and Comeau, 1986; Choy, 1988 and Fontelles-Filho, 1989).
+Reproductive periods for most brachyuran crabs can be estimated by gonadal development and by the ratio of ovigerous females throughout the year (Pillay & Nair, 1971; Murai, Goshima, & Henmy, 1987; Mouton JR & Felder, 1995; Rodríguez, Drake, & Arias, 1997; Chacur & Negreiros-Fransozo, 2001; Flores, Saraiva, & Paula, 2002; Negreiros-Fransozo, Fransozo, & Bertini, 2002; Colpo & Negreiros-Fransozo, 2003).
+The size at sexual maturity, based on external morphological features, can sometimes be misestimated when the curves for immature and mature specimens overlap (Somerton, 1980a, 1980b).
+In some species, morphological sexual maturity does not coincide with physiological sexual maturity (Conan & Comeau, 1986; Choy, 1988; and Fontelles-Filho, 1989).
 The sexual maturity is related to the presence of mature gonads (producing gametes).
-Thus, to estimate the size at first maturation of a brachyuran, the degree of gonad development beyond the external morphological features should be considered (Watson, 1970; Brown and Powell, 1972).
+Thus, to estimate the size at first maturation of a brachyuran, the degree of gonad development beyond the external morphological features should be considered (Watson, 1970; Brown & Powell, 1972).

-Males that look free-living may move from one colony to another to mate or share a gall with a female (Castro, 1976; Warner, 1977; McCain and Coles, 1979 and Vehof et al., 2014).
-Cryptochirid female crabs inhabit cavities for breeding their entire lives.
+Males look free-living may move from one colony to another to mate or share a gall with a female (Castro, 1976; Warner, 1977; McCain & Coles, 1979; and Vehof, Van der Meij, Türkay, & Becker, 2014).
+Cryptochirid female crabs inhabit cavities for breeding in their entire lives.
 They have an allometric growth of their abdomen that forms a brood pouch under the cephalothorax.
 This feature is a synapomorphic character of the Cryptochiridae family that can be found among female pea crabs (family Pinnotheridae; Becker, 2010).
-Brachyuran crabs diversified their shape to maximize egg production and offspring survivorship (López-Greco et al., 2000).
-The present study aims to study the reproductive biology of H. marsupialis, with emphasis on size structure, sexual dimorphism, breeding season, fecundity, size at first maturity, and juvenile recruitments in the three selected sites, Dahab, Nuweiba, and Taba along the Gulf of Aqaba.
+Brachyuran crabs diversified shape to maximize egg production and offspring survivorship (López-Greco, Hernandez, Bolanos, Rodriguez, & Hernandez, 2000).
+The present study aims to study reproductive biology of H. marsupialis, with emphasis on size structure, sexual dimorphism, breeding season, fecundity, size at first maturity, and juvenile recruitments in the three selected sites, Dahab, Nuweiba, and Taba along the Gulf of Aqaba.